Vatsal12goil/crm-hcp-module-app/README.md

 An intelligent CRM dashboard built for Life Science Field Representatives to log interactions with Healthcare Professionals (HCPs) using a premium Web UI and a LangGraph-powered conversational agent.

 ## Core Features
-1.  **Dual UI Setup**: A beautiful split-screen interface displaying both a classical structured form and an advanced Conversational Chat AI side-by-side.
+1.  **Dual UI Setup**: A beautiful split-screen interface displaying both a classical structured form and an advanced Conversational Chat AI side-by-side
 2.  **LangGraph AI Agent**: The backbone of the interaction.
 The agent has been equipped with 5 tools:
     *   `log_interaction`: Formally records the context into the DB.
     *   `edit_interaction`: Modifies an already logged event.